 Louis Martin's Authentication Expertise

-Our certified gemologists maintain extensive archives of maker's marks, design evolution, and production records that help establish authenticity and attribution.
+Our certified gemologists maintain extensive archives of maker's marks, design evolution, and production records that help establish authenticity and attribution in antique jewelry.
 Technical construction analysis reveals period-specific manufacturing techniques, tool marks, and finishing methods that help confirm manufacturing dates and attribute pieces to specific workshops.

-Materials analysis using advanced non-destructive testing helps verify that gemstones, metals, and other components are consistent with historical availability and usage patterns.
+Materials analysis using advanced non-destructive testing helps verify that gemstones, metals like yellow gold, and other components are consistent with historical availability and usage patterns.
 Modern synthetic materials can be detected through spectroscopic analysis, while natural aging patterns help confirm period authenticity.

 Investment Considerations